 Explore the Putnam Trail

 Far from being “abandoned,” the Putnam Trail in Van Cortlandt Park is walked, cycled, jogged, birded.
 Families, school classes, senior citizens, fishermen and cyclists use it.
 The 1.5 mile Trail is a narrow corridor surrounded by trees, flowers, and birds, and is a rural utopia in the heart of the city.
-These special areas have laws and regulations protecting them for a reason.
+These special areas have laws and regulations protecting them for a reason, and they are still dwindling.
 The trail runs through one of the largest freshwater wetlands in the city (56-plus acres) and Forever Wild Preserves.
-This project is a model for how to use best practices to protect nature in urban settings.
+Using bioremediation, and other natural processes appropriate for a natural area, the Trail could be a model for best practices i protecting nature in urban settings.
+The city is 72% hardscape.

-If you wish to explore the Putnam Trail and the many other great things in Van Cortlandt Park we recommend you check out Friends of Van Cortlandt Park, www.vancortlandt.org They help to maintain and support the park and rely on donations for doing so.
+If you wish to explore the Putnam Trail and the many other amenities in Van Cortlandt Park, check out Friends of Van Cortlandt Park, www.vancortlandt.org Both orgs help maintain and support the park and rely on donations.

 You may be interested in following the blog called Putnam Trail Chronicle run by a local artist and naturalist.
 The site contains photos, videos, updates, insights about the trail and for those interested in preserving natural areas in the city.